uanand/archive-big-data-dropbox/README.md

 # archive-big-data-dropbox
-Upload large volume (PB) of data to Dropbox seamlessly
+Automated framework to upload large volume (TBs) of data to Dropbox.

 ## Introduction
 Dropbox provides [paid services](https://www.dropbox.com/business/pricing) with unlimited data storage space.
 This can be useful for small to medium sized businesses which generate large amount of data and do not wish to invest on building their own servers for data management.
 However, uploading hundreds of terabytes of data to Dropbox servers can be challenging due to three reasons -

 1. *If the number of files synchronized to [Dropbox exceeds 300,000](https://help.dropbox.com/accounts-billing/space-storage/file-storage-limit) the performance of the desktop application may decline.* To solve this problem, it is recommended to make a zip file from a folder containing a large number of small files.
-2. *Dropbox is not good at synchronizing [terabytes of data](https://help.dropbox.com/installs-integrations/desktop/unexpected-quit) at a time.* To solve this problem it is recommended to synchronize the data to Dropbox in small batches (a few hundred GB)
+2. *Dropbox is not good at synchronizing [terabytes of data](https://help.dropbox.com/installs-integrations/desktop/unexpected-quit) at a time.* To solve this problem it is recommended to synchronize the data to Dropbox in small batches (a few hundred GB).
 3. *Dropbox desktop application cannot synchronize large files.*
  Contrary to their claim, Dropbox app cannot synchronize single files if they exceed 600 GB (This number could be smaller but I have done tests on a 600 GB file.)
 A way to resolve this is to split the large file into smaller chunks and then upload it to Dropbox.
 The split files can be downloaded and joined together using the python script "joinFiles.py".